sparshsah/foggy-demo/demo/finance/perfat/sharpes.md

 ## Two Sigma Absolute Return Enhanced Strategy

-* Quant Multi-Asset, probably the best brand name in all of quant asset management (real stuff, not RenTec -- cf above).
+* Quant + Disco Multi-Asset, probably the best brand name in all of quant asset management (real stuff, not RenTec -- cf above).
 * 2011 Nov (fund inception) - 2022 Dec (review date): 1.1 (from an investment consultancy report prepared by RVK for the ND Board of Lands)

 ## Two Sigma Alternative Risk Premia